 E1a-E1c (DBP change, WHR baseline, WHR change)

-We hypothesized that higher WHR at baseline, and increases in WHR and DBP would be associated with stronger increase of WMH volume over time.
+We hypothesized that higher WHR at baseline, and increases in WHR and in DBP would be associated with stronger increase of WMH volume over time.
 We used model 1 for exploring these associations.
 We found that higher increase in DBP was associated with stronger progression of WMH volume (est(se) = 0.006 (0.002), p-value = 0.0003 and BF = 110.71).
 There were no significant associations for WHR change or the interaction of age and WHR (see Table 6).

 E2a - E3b: Interactions of gender, CVR risk, WMH progression and cognition